In React development, you sometimes get stuck and experience scope creep.

 This is how you get the traffic jam on the road.
 Or how you get yourself injured when you try to carry more than you can handle.

-That’s pretty much how Scope Creep looks like in reality.
+That’s pretty much what Scope Creep looks like in reality.

 Based on PMI Report, 68% of poorly managed projects experience Scope Creep.